sony7760/DevOps/Ansible/README.md

 #### Inventory file
 The Ansible inventory file is a configuration file that contains a list of hosts and groups of hosts.
 It helps Ansible determine the remote systems it should connect to.
 It can be in INI format or YAML format

+#### Playbook
+Ansible Playbooks are YAML files that define a series of tasks to be executed on remote hosts and and can be used for configuration management and application deployment